Transport in Oman: Railways

 There are no mainline railways in Oman, but some are planned, including links to adjacent countries.
-The narrow gauge Al Hoota Cave Train takes tourists into the cave complex in a journey of 4 minutes and distance of 400m.
+The narrow gauge Al Hoota Cave Train takes tourists into the cave complex on a journey of 4 minutes across a 400m distance.

 The estimated total length of the future Oman National Railway network is 2,135 km.
 It will be divided into several segments linking Oman's borders with the UAE to Muscat, as part of the GCC Railway Network and also to the southern parts of the country - Port of Al Duqm, the Port of Salalah and the Yemen border.
 However, the Gulf Railway project was suspended in 2016.
 The government of Oman announced it will proceed with its own planned national railway network.